Best astrophotography cameras 2024: Capture the cosmos

 Some cameras even feature a specially modified IR filter on the sensor, which is designed to allow the infrared rays of deep space to be recorded by the camera (rather than being blocked, as they are by stock sensors in 99% of cameras).

-What else do you need for astrophotography?
+What other equipment will I need for astrophotography?

 Even with one of the best astrophotography cameras, though, you're still not quite set to start taking great pictures of the Milky Way; the camera body is just one part of the equation…

-Even with a tripod, just the act of depressing the camera's shutter can cause vibrations.
-To combat this, invest in a remote shutter or shutter release cable – this enables you to control the shutter without physically touching the camera, and some even come with intervalometers that make it easier to shoot multiple exposures (handy for star trails).
-Alternatively, you can use the camera's self-timer to avoid shake when hitting the shutter.
+Remote shutter Even with a tripod, just the act of depressing the camera's shutter can cause vibrations.
+To combat this, invest in a remote shutter or shutter release cable — this enables you to control the shutter without physically touching the camera, and some even come with intervalometers that make it easier to shoot multiple exposures (handy for star trails).
+Alternatively, you can use the camera's self-timer to avoid camera shake when hitting the shutter.

-A motorized star tracker does exactly what it says on the tin: it tracks the movement of the stars, enabling your camera to move in sync to avoid unwanted trails when capturing long exposures.
+Star tracker A motorized star tracker does exactly what it says on the tin: it tracks the movement of the stars, enabling your camera to move in sync to avoid unwanted trails when capturing long exposures.
 These are advanced tools of the trade, so once you've cut your teeth in astrophotography they'll offer you the next step to up your game.

 James Artaius